 While end-to-end approaches are effective, they do not utilize the canonical relationship between inertial measurements and robot dynamics.
-Ignoring this relationship burdens the network with learning well-modelled kinematics and prevents the network from utilizing the metric information in the inertial measurements.
-To utilize the linear acceleration outputs, the network must learn implicitly to track the robot's velocity.
-To remove gravity from the acceleration measurements, the network must also learn to track the global IMU orientation.
-Finally, the metric information available from inertial measurements cannot be utilized because reconstruction-based losses do not account for scale.
-Consequently, the depth and egomotion predictions are only accurate up to scale.
-Herein, our aim is to resolve these issues with our hybrid approach, which, in contrast to the feature-fusion approach, combines visual and inertial information in a probabilistic manner.
+Ignoring this relationship burdens the network with learning well-modelled kinematics from scratch and prevents the network from utilizing the metric information in the inertial data.
+For example, to utilize the IMU linear acceleration effectively, the network must learn implicitly to track the robot's velocity.
+To remove the gravity component from the acceleration measurements, the network must also learn to track the global IMU orientation.
+Finally, metric information available from inertial measurements cannot easily be utilized because reconstruction-based losses do not account for absolute scale.
+Consequently, the depth and egomotion predictions are only accurate up to a scale factor.
+Our aim is to resolve these issues with our hybrid approach that, in contrast to the feature-fusion approach, combines visual and inertial information in a probabilistic manner.